 A Family Holiday Tradition

-Let me start by saying I am French….
+Let me start by saying I am French....
 AND Greek!
 If you know anything about either heritage you know it involves a ton of food.
-The French side of me uses a lot of cream, wine and butter.
+The French side of me uses a lot of creams, wine, and butter.
 The Greek side of me cooks to feed an army or as if it is a special occasion every day.

 When the holidays come around I take a different approach to my cooking.
-I start to get a bit more fancy and cook with ingredients I don’t use everyday.
-I have family members who can’t attend our holiday festivities, so we have a get together within the week or so prior.
+I start to get a bit fancier and cook with ingredients I don't use every day.
+I have family members who can't attend our holiday festivities, so we have a get together within the week or so prior.
 They know there is always a fantastic meal (and wine!) served, like this Seafood Pasta Bake.

-Barilla pastas are authentic, wholesome and high quality- probably exactly why they are rated #1 in Italy.
-They also pair very well with Clos du Bois wines for everything from everyday weeknight meals to holiday entertaining.
-Another favorite dish I make combines a Clos du Bois Cabernet (used in my famous red sauce) with Barilla angel hair pasta.
+Another favorite dish I make combines a Clos du Bois Cabernet (used in my famous red sauce) with angel hair pasta.
 Absolutely amazing, but that recipe is for another day.
+We love a pasta dish with homemade sauce in our home.

-Briefly mentioned above- The wine I use is an amazing feminine, French brand called Clos du Bois.
+Briefly mentioned above- The wine I use is an amazing feminine, French brand called Clos du Bois. (not an affiiate just love it!)
 I use the Chardonnay because it is versatile, light, crisp and well balanced.
 The flavors play perfectly with seafood or chicken in both cooking and drinking; with key flavor notes being things such as apple and pear with a light oak character.
+Making it a great choice for any chicken or seafood casserole.

 It all sounds so fancy doesn't it?
 Just remember- the dish is easy, inexpensive and sure to impress!